severonub/seafoam-lang/README.md

  - *Multi paradigm*
  - *Multi platform*

-...so it can help you use better your time with important things! 😉
+...so it can help you use better your time with working on more important things easily without stress! 😉